duneroadrunner/SaferCPlusPlus/README.md

 Alternatively, instead of native references you can use scope pointers directly as reference parameters.

+In cases where the function takes (some degree of) "ownership" of the referenced parameter, and you want some flexibility in the (owning) pointer/reference parameter type, you probably want to make your function a function template.
+Another option would be to make your pointer parameters [poly pointers](#poly-pointers).

+### Safely returning references
-Functions that return scope pointer/reference types are a special case that must be handled differently.
+While non-scope reference types can be safely returned just like value types, functions that return (or potentially return) scope pointer/reference types are a special case that must be handled differently.
 The challenge is to ensure that any returned scope pointer/reference doesn't outlive its original source, and therefore its target.
-(Btw, a scope [section](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection) would be an example of a scope reference type.)
+(Btw, a "scope [section](#txscoperandomaccesssection-txscoperandomaccessconstsection-trandomaccesssection-trandomaccessconstsection)" would be an example of a scope reference type.)
 The general way to implement this case is demonstrated in the [`as_a_returnable_fparam()`](#as_a_returnable_fparam) section.
 It involves a significant amount of "ceremony", but perhaps that's not necessarily inappropriate, as it's kind of an insidously dangerous case in traditional C++.

-In cases where the function takes (some degree of) "ownership" of the referenced parameter, and you want some flexibility in the (owning) pointer/reference parameter type, you probably want to make your function a function template.
-Another option would be to make your pointer parameters [poly pointers](#poly-pointers).
+(Conformance-enforcment helper tools like [scpptool](https://github.com/duneroadrunner/scpptool) will catch attempts to return scope references unsafely.)

 ### Multithreading